 Coffee rust has since spread to all of the coffee producing regions in the Americas and is now a major threat to coffee production everywhere coffee is grown.

-Effects of Coffee Rust on Coffee Production
+Effects of Coffee Leaf Rust on Production

 Along with spread of coffee rust come the major ramifications on the production of coffee and the livelihood of the local economies of coffee producing states.